sueszli/blog/is a phd right for me?.md

      with experience, needs change. ie. more experienced individuals might desire personal fulfillment over financial compensation.

-the personal metrics we use are basically assumptions based on our intuition, so we should treat them that way.

-even if we understand our personal values, desires, and success measures right away, most of them are qualitative (like your well-being) and are harder to measure accurately, although many see them as more important.

-that’s why a lot of research focuses on popular, easy-to-measure success metrics like:
+but it doesn't end here, the majority of the mentioned metrics are impossible to measure and the ones that are easily measurable are mostly highly inaccurate:

-- **total compensation:** it’s harder to measure than you might think because it's not just about money. people can get paid in stock options, time off, or reduced workloads, which all contribute to work-life balance. sometimes, they can also use money that they don’t have direct access to, like grant money / funds from investors.
+- **total compensation:** people can get paid in benefits such as stock options, time off, or reduced workloads (while keeping the same salary). sometimes, they can also use money that they don’t have direct access to, like grant money / funds from investors.

 - **outreach and influence/recognition:** this measures how many people you reach and how your work affects them. it's easier to quantify in industries through things like monthly active users or click-through rates. in academia, it might be measured through the number of publications or citations you have (h-index, total citations, etc.) although this is controversial.

-to keep things simple, let's focus on total compensation. this brings us to the question:

-> “does getting a phd increase how much money i make compared to someone who doesn’t have a phd?”.

-this question is different from where we started (“is a phd right for me?”), but exploring this question serves as a good example of how to our approach can be applied to other questions.
+> for the sake of simplicity and finding the greatest common denominator, let's focus on the most easily measurable metric: **total compensation**.

-keep in mind that this is just one of many possible metrics and not the primary reason why most computer science ph.d. students pursue their degrees [^2] [^3] [^4].
+but keep in mind that this is just one of many possible metrics and not the primary reason why most computer science ph.d. students pursue their degrees [^2] [^3] [^4].

 <br><br>